DevAhmad7/react-store/README.md

 import { useMainSelector } from "*path*/main-store";
 ...
 const ExampleState = () => {
-  // you can use this useMainSelector at any components const value = useMainSelector("first"); // return Ahmad
+  // you can use this useMainSelector at any component const value = useMainSelector("first"); // return Ahmad
   // Or useMainSelector((state) => state.first); // return Ahmad
   // Or useMainSelector("full", (state) => `${state.first} ${state.last}`); // return Ahmad Hassan